text-mask/text-mask/ionic3/README.md

 ## Documentation

-As you can see in the code above, you are passing an object to the `textMask` directive.
+As you can see in the code above, you are passing an object to the `ionTextMask` directive.

-&#x1F4CD; For more information about the values that the `textMask` object accepts, see **[this page](https://github.com/text-mask/text-mask/blob/master/componentDocumentation.md#readme)**.
+&#x1F4CD; For more information about the values that the `ionTextMask` object accepts, see **[this page](https://github.com/text-mask/text-mask/blob/master/componentDocumentation.md#readme)**.

-#### Other use-cases

-##### Unmasking the value that is stored in the model

-Text Mask does not provide an option to unmask the model before storing it.
-You can sanitize the model on your side.
-See [here](https://github.com/text-mask/text-mask/issues/109) for details.
+Also make sure you import the module at the component level (<your component>.module.ts), not the app level (app.module.ts).